MicrosoftDocs/azure-docs/articles/app-service/app-service-authentication-how-to.md

 * [How to configure your app to use Microsoft Account login](app-service-mobile-how-to-configure-microsoft-authentication.md)
 * [How to configure your app to use Twitter login](app-service-mobile-how-to-configure-twitter-authentication.md)

-## Configure multiple sign-in options
+## Use multiple sign-in providers

-The portal configuration doesn't offer a turn-key way to present multiple sign-in options to your users (such as both Facebook and Twitter).
+The portal configuration doesn't offer a turn-key way to present multiple sign-in providers to your users (such as both Facebook and Twitter).
 However, it isn't difficult to add the functionality to your web app.
 The steps are outlined as follows:

 First, in the **Authentication / Authorization** page in the Azure portal, configure each of the identity provider you want to enable.